Massive explosion on far side of the sun could have been catastrophic for Earth - NewsBreak

 “Many scientists believe that the storm that we saw yesterday was related to the same sunspot,” explained Todd.
 “The latitude level looks like this is the very same spot, so they’re expecting as it comes around in the next few days we may see that spot is still active.
 And it can erupt again, so we need to be watching this.”

 Todd said the sunspot will be back in Earth’s view within the next 11 days.
-He warned the public not to try and look for the spot without the use of solar viewing glasses, as it may cause permanent eye damage.Child care hits record highs, outpacing inflation
+He warned the public not to try and look for the spot without the use of solar viewing glasses, as it may cause permanent eye damage.1 dead, 1 injured after police helicopter crashes in California

 Depending on where you live, Todd said parts of Earth may be able to view remnants of the flare in the form of auroras.